ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

-Get the response of the system for the selected node over a range of frequencies [0-1000 Hz]:
+Get the response of the system for the selected node over a range of frequencies, such as 0 to 1000 Hz.

 .. code:: python3